Shalaby00/final_project/README.md

     return 0
 ```

-However, because this function results in a direct change to the course of the game I don't feel the need to return anything.
+However, because this function results in a direct change to the course of the game I didn't feel the need to return anything.
 However, in another function I return a value to the main function.
+For example:

 ```
 def tutorial_choice():